freeseek/mocha/README.md

 mkdir -p $dir
 ```

-If you want to process <b>genotype array</b> data you need a VCF file with ALLELE_A, ALLELE_B, GC, GT, BAF, and LRR information:
+If you want to process <b>genotype array</b> data you need a VCF file with ALLELE_A, ALLELE_B, GC, GT, BAF, and LRR information
 ```
 ##fileformat=VCFv4.2
 ##INFO=<ID=ALLELE_A,Number=1,Type=Integer,Description="A allele">